elseagle/blockchain_data_engineering/scraper/README.md

         $ python3 scraper/coingecko/search/upload_new_data.py
      ```

+4. The notebook can be found in coingecko.ipnyb

 ## Get started for rarity.tools

 1. Open a terminal and navigate to the directory of the cloned repository.